outerspacesoph/drainerContract/README.md

-# drainercontract
-BadContract will be able to drain all of the ETH out of GoodContract.
+# BadContract will be able to drain all of the ETH out of GoodContract using re-entrancy.